-Three Rivers has contained a pine plantation for many years, and consequently, the site does not contain many significant areas with native tree and plant species.
-Rather than focus on preservation of existing trees, Three Rivers' tree mitigation strategy will instead focus on repopulating the site with native plant communities.
+TributaryThree Rivers has contained a pine plantation for many years, and consequently, the site does not contain many significant areas with native tree and plant species.
+Rather than focus on preservation of existing trees, Tributary'sThree Rivers' tree mitigation strategy will instead focus on repopulating the site with native plant communities.